 can define their future, and can change the world.

 A Woman's Worth Project mission is to empower women to utilize tools and knowledge that will help sustain their life after transitioning from prison to society while embracing their self-worth.
+We support former incarcerated, veterans and women who are homeless by providing a safe place for them in one of our support houses.

 Support women in elevating from a life of dependency to self-sufficiency.